-Optic neuritis is a common eye problem in multiple sclerosis.
-Optic neuritis is also recognised as a condition in its own right.
+Optic neuritis is a common eye problem where inflammation or demyelination affects the optic nerve.
+It is a condition in its own right, but is also strongly associated with multiple sclerosis.
 Not everyone who experiences optic neuritis goes on to develop further symptoms of MS, but a significant proportion do.

 For 1 in 4 people with MS, optic neuritis was the first MS symptom that they noticed.